Dutch Oven Chicken and Dumplings

 Combine the melted butter and milk in a medium bowl.
 Stir to combine.
 If the combination solidifies because the milk is too cold, pop them back into the microwave for a few seconds until it’s totally liquid.

 Measure in the flour, baking powder, thyme and salt.
-Stir until combined into a wet dough.
+Stir until combined into dumpling batter.
 It will be sticky, and you’ll want to work fast for the fluffiest dumplings.

 Use a cookie scoop to dollop 1-tablespoon dumplings into the Dutch oven.

-When all the dumplings have been formed, cover and cook over medium heat for 8-10 minutes.
+When all the dumplings have been formed, cover and cook over medium heat for 8-10 minutes at a simmer.

-Your Dutch Oven Chicken and Dumplings are done when the dumplings have almost doubled in size and are cooked through.
+Your Dutch Oven Chicken and Dumplings are done when the dumplings have almost doubled in size and are tender and cooked through.

 Serve immediately with extra thyme leaves!